Kong/docs.konghq.com/app/_src/gateway-operator/production/monitoring/status/gateway.md

 ## How to retrieve it

 <!--
-Consider adding invocations of gwctl when that becomes stable and provides usefule information about the described objects. https://github.com/kubernetes-sigs/gateway-api/tree/main/gwctl -->
+Consider adding invocations of gwctl when that becomes stable and provides useful information about the described objects. https://github.com/kubernetes-sigs/gateway-api/tree/main/gwctl -->